mever-team/FairBench/CONTRIBUTING.md

 compatible with each other.
 As an exception, serialization mechanisms are allowed to implement a `direct_show` method that skips the common ground.
 Notice that this makes them lose several text formatting semantics - which they would not be able to express anyway.

+:bulb: *It is easiest to contribute with building blocks, as filters and visualization engines require walking through values with a good grasp on how these are generated and manipulated (see below).*

 ## :warning: Risky contributions